Score-based Tests for Explaining Upper-Level Heterogeneity in Linear Mixed Models: Problems Stemming from Heterogeneity

 The magnitude of change is reflected in $d$.
 When $d$ is 0, it represents homogeneity in the corresponding parameter, which serves as the baseline; when $d$ is greater than 0, it represents heterogeneity in $\bm V$ (increasing with Cognitive Ability in this example), with larger $d$ indicating more severe heterogeneity.
 One example of data with and without heterogeneity is displayed in Figure~\ref{fig:probdis}.
 In the left panel, data were generated without heterogeneity in random slope ($d = 0$); whereas in the right panel data were generated with heterogeneity in random slope as large as $d = 4$.
-Within each panel, 12 different colored lines represent 12 subjects' response time trajectory during 10 days, composing the small sample size as 120.
-It can be observed heterogeneity results in more varying individual trajectories.
-To formally examine the impact of heterogeneity, we computed the percentage of significant fixed parameters ($\beta_{1}$ and $\beta_3$) among $1,000$ replications in each condition.
+Within each panel, the subjects 1-6 denoted with gray lines have cognitive ability equal to or less than 2, whereas subject 7-12 denoted with yellow lines have cognitive ability greater than 2.
+Without the impact of variance heterogeneity (left panel), it is easy to observe that the RT has a positive relation with Days ($\beta_1$), and this relation differ for subjects with different cognitive abilities $(\beta_3)$.
+However, these relations are difficult to see under the impact of variance change (right panel).
+Unfortunately, the real data often look more similar to the right panel, with no obvious relations to be detected even if the generating fixed parameters are actually exactly the same as the left panel.
+To formally examine the impact of heterogeneity, we computed the percentage of significant fixed parameters related to ``Days'' ($\beta_{1}$ and $\beta_3$) among $1,000$ replications in each condition.